 About the Yellow-eyed Penguin Trust

 The Yellow-eyed Penguin Trust is a New Zealand authority on yellow-eyed penguins and their conservation.
-We were New Zealand’s first single-species conservation Trust.
+Established in 1987, we were New Zealand’s first single-species conservation Trust.

 The Trust has taken the lead in the birds’ recovery through direct intervention and helping others to intervene.
 Our founding aim was to resource other groups and individuals who were attempting to preserve their penguin populations.
 We still do this today.